List of The Ricky Gervais Show episodes: A Day in the Life of Karl

 A special one-off podcast where Ricky, Steve and Karl discuss a day in the life of Karl.

 Video podcasts

 Specials

 Several special video podcasts have been released, most of which to promote Ricky's Fame tour.

 Television series

-The Ricky Gervais Show podcasts and audiobooks have been developed into The Ricky Gervais animated television series, produced for and broadcast by American channel HBO.
+The Ricky Gervais Show podcasts and audiobooks have been developed into The Ricky Gervais Show animated television series, produced for and broadcast by American channel HBO.
 The TV series consists of audio from past podcasts and audiobooks, with animation drawn in a style similar to classic era Hanna-Barbera cartoons, presenting jokes and situations in a literal context.

 The animated Ricky Gervais Show has aired three 13-episode series since it premiered in the United States on 19 February 2010.
 The third series started on 20 April 2012.
 On 16 June 2012, Ricky Gervais announced he has decided not to do a fourth season.
 All three series have been released on DVD, and the entire series has been made available in HD from streaming services, including Amazon Prime.